spamegg1/unix-sml/README.md

 Compilation failed.
 ```

 Yep, for some reason he keeps using names that clash with SML/NJ library, such as `Option`.
-I'm just changing it to `Common` instead.
+I'm changing it to `Common` instead.

 Finally it's working, I can't believe it: